MONTH ONE VOTING BEGINS! | Muscle & Fitness

 – $250 USD

-Each of the six online winners will qualify for the final round of the 2011 FLEX Bikini Model Search Championships on September 16 & 17 during the 2011 Olympia Weekend.
-The overall winner will earn the chance to appear in FLEX Magazine and an exclusive contract with Weider Publications!
+– A berth in the 16-woman finals of the 2009 FLEX Bikini Model Search Championships in Las Vegas

-GO HERE TO ENTER THE FLEX BIKINI MODEL SEARCH CHAMPIONSHIPS ON OLYMPIA WEEKEND!
+The overall winner of the 2009 FLEX Bikini Model Search Championships presented by Amazon.com and brought to you by Ed Hardy will be decided over two days in Las Vegas during Joe Weider’s 2009 Olympia Weekend.
+The overall winner will earn the chance to appear in the 2010 FLEX Swimsuit Issue and an exclusive contract with Weider Publications!